BrandonTang/find-folks/README.md

 # FindFolks
+FindFolks is a web application built under a backend Flask framework and frontend Bootstrap framework.

-FindFolks is a web application for organizing groups of people with common interests, announcing events these groups are hosting, and gathering feedback on events.
-This project was created for a Databases course.
+The purpose of this application is to organize groups of people with common interests, announce events these groups are hosting, and gather feedback on events.
+This application was created for a Databases course.